-Sports, in and of themselves, are not bad, but the over-scheduling of our children and insistence on enrolling them in every organized activity available is truly detrimental not only to their mental and even physical health, but also to the overall health of the family.
+Organized sports, in and of themselves, are not bad, but the over-scheduling of our children can be detrimental, not only to their mental and physical health, but also to the health of the family.

-Family needs to be the focus of the family- not sports or other extracurricular activities that both send us driving all over the town (or county or state), grabbing fast food for dinner, and steal the time we need to relax, regroup, and contribute cooperatively to the home.
+Family needs to be the focus of the family– not sports or other extracurricular activities that send us driving all over the town (or county or state), grabbing fast food for dinner, and stealing the time we need to relax, regroup, and contribute cooperatively to the home.

 Since making this decision a week ago, I have seen my older son do actual work in the yard for his dad, apart from his regular chores.
 He also has shown more effort in his chores.
 I have seen him settle into a good study schedule, and I often find him, during his down time, relaxing with a book in hand or playing out in the yard.
 This weekend, he’ll also have time to hang out with a friend from school.